joshaw/CompSci/Notes/OperatingSystems.md

 | Receive-Omission | Process | A message is put in a process's incoming message buffer, but that process does not receive it. |
 | Aribtrary (Byzantine) | Process or Channel | Process/channel exhibits arbitrary behaviour.
 It may send/transmit arbitrary messages at arbirary times, commit omissions or a process may stop or take an incorrect step. |

+### Timing
+- Common cause of failure is because of timing
+- No global time is possible
+- Computer clocks:
+	- Have different drift rates
+	- Rely on GPS radio signals or *clock synchronisation* algorithms.
+- Event ordering
+	- Carry timestamps
+	- May arrive in wrong order due to transmission delays.

 ## Network Communication
 - Types of networks
 	- Personal Area Network (PAN)